Marion County Record: Family ownership

 Wharton Hoch purchased the Riddle interest in May 1948.
 Bill Meyer joined as associate editor three months later.
 The paper's name reverted to Marion County Record in October 1957.
 Meyer became editor after Hoch's death in 1967.
 He and his wife, Joan W. Meyer, and son, Eric K. Meyer, a journalism professor at the University of Illinois, purchased the newspaper from Wharton Hoch's estate in 1998.
 The Meyer family bought the paper to prevent it from being sold to Liberty Group Publishing.
 The Hoch family has remained active in Kansas journalism until as recently as 2016.

 Bill Meyer died in 2006.
 Joan Meyer, who compiled the Record’s "Memories" column until her death in 2023, was the newspaper's most senior staff member, having worked there for more than 50 years.
 Eric Meyer serves as publisher and president of the parent corporation, Hoch Publishing Co., Inc.

 Donna Bernhardt, who remains a member of the board of directors along with longtime employees Melvin Honeyfield and Jean Stuchlik, became editor after Bill Meyer's retirement in 2003.
 Susan Berg, who later became Marion County treasurer, succeeded her as managing editor in 2008.
 After a series of news editors, including Adam Stewart, David Colburn, Sheila Kelley, and Mindy Kepfield, Eric Meyer assumed the role of editor after his retirement from the University of Illinois in 2021.
-Other current staff include reporters Finn Hartnett, Nicholas Kimball, Rowena Plett, Phyllis Zorn and Ryan Richter, sales manager Debra Steele and office manager Cheri Bentz.
-The paper's staff is larger than typical for a community of its size, since in 2023 it had five full-time and seven part-time staff, compared to a more typical size of three staff members.
+Other current staff include reporters Clara Germani, Nicholas Kimball, Rowena Plett, Owen Prothro and Judd Weil, sales manager Debra Steele, office manager Arlene Ehrlich, and distribution workers Bev Baldwin and Barb Creamer.
+The paper's staff is larger than typical for a community of its size, since in 2026 it had five full-time and seven part-time staff, compared to a more typical size of three staff members.